Residential Mortgages

 Yes, the amount you pay is based on the amount borrowed, interest rate, type of mortgage and term.

-Yes, there are government lead and developer/lender led schemes to help people.
+Yes, there are government-led and developer/lender led schemes to help people.
 For example, first time buyers may be eligible for exclusive deals.

 What is a Remortgage?

-A Remortgage is when you move your mortgage on your existing property, from one lender to another.
+A Remortgage is when you move the mortgage on your existing property, from one lender to another.
 Your new mortgage replaces your old one.

-You may want to remortgage if you are: coming to the end of your existing mortgage rate, looking for a better deal or are wanting to borrow more money against your property (Capital Raising).
+You may want to remortgage if you are either coming to the end of your existing mortgage rate, looking for a better deal or wanting to borrow more money against your property (known as capital raising).

-You need to be aware you may be charged an early redemption charge and fees such as a new valuation, as well as solicitors fees.
+Be aware that if you wish to change your mortgage before the end of a fixed period, you may be charged an early redemption charge and fees (such as a new valuation), as well as solicitors fees.

-Yes you can.
-This is called Capital Raising.
+Yes, you can; this is called capital raising.
 Providing you have enough equity in your property and you meet the lenders criteria, you can remortgage your property to release funds for other purposes.
-For example home improvements, a car, a holiday, a wedding or to consolidate existing debts.
+This can be, for example, home improvements, a car, a holiday, a wedding or to consolidate existing debts.

 Do I need an EPC (Energy Performance Certificate) rating for current property?